-Thank you to the 37 members of the 2020-2021 Western Strategic Planning Steering Committee.
-Your unwavering dedication, contributions, insights, and guidance throughout an already challenging time have made a significant impact on the future of Western University.
+Thank you to the 37 members of the 2020-21 Strategic Planning Steering Committee.
+Their unwavering dedication, contributions, insights, and guidance during an already challenging time will have a significant impact on the future of Western University.

 Kenisha Arora Sue Bennett Camryn Bonn Mark Brown Jason Brown